Who are the mentors?

 Although mentors cannot provide ‘tutoring' services directly, there are a number of other fantastic resources on campus that you should be aware of.
 Do not hesitate to use any (or all!) of these services if you are having difficulty with a particular course.
 If the course in question has teaching assistants (TA's), they should be your first point of contact.

-Tutor Referral: The Peer Help Centre, one of the Student Federation's Student Life Services, provides tutor referral services if you would like to find a tutor for a particular course.
+Tutor Referral: The Peer Help Centre, one of the University of Ottawa’s Student Union, provides tutor referral services if you would like to find a tutor for a particular course.
 Essentially, they have a large database of people who have taken these courses before, received a satisfactory grade (typically B+ or higher), and who are willing to tutor students.

 4. Where do I find my final exam schedule?